 Thank you for informing us that someone close to you has died.
 Please accept our condolences.
 As your employer, we want to support you at this difficult time and have teamed up with The NBS (thenbs.org) to provide this booklet.

-Bereavement is something that affects us all and it is often Call them on 0800 024 6121 a very painful and sometimes confusing experience.
+Bereavement is something that affects us all and it is often a very painful and sometimes confusing experience.